mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 In this particular case, there isn't database, just log in process.
 The coherence-detection involves using the user's public key to decrypt a sample message which has been encrypted with the private key of the user.
 To prevent malicious users from accessing the service, we must grant [[#Authorization]] here.
 ## Integrity
-It means that your data cannot be manipulated by someone during the way.
-On Internet, hackers can manipulate your packet to change the destination, for example. **However, integrity cannot prevent hackers from manipulating the bit order of the packets you send**. integrity can be addressed by [[#Hashing]] and [[#Encryption]].
+It provides mechanisms to detect when hackers tamper the packet bits.
+On Internet, hackers can manipulate your packet to change the destination, for example, or they can alter the bits so that the packet doesn't reach its destination. **Integrity cannot prevent hackers from altering the bits of the packets you send**.
+Integrity can be addressed by [[#Hashing]] and [[#Encryption]].
 ## Confidentiality
 It involves preventing hackers from accessing the network information that you send to others, but also from accessing to some services (also known as [[#Authorization]]).
 This is, you can provide **privacy**.
 However, **It doesn't prevent hackers from sending you information.**
 Confidentiality can be addressed by using [[#Encryption]].